calpoly-iandunn/csc471/assignments/program01.md

 - 15 points for correct z-buffer implementation.
 - 10 points for mode 1 color interpolation.
 - 10 points for mode 2 color interpolation.
 - 15 points for coding style and general execution.
-For example, do not put everything in main() .
+For example, do not put everything in `main()`

 **Total:** 100 points

 ## What to hand in